About Australian Disability Enterprises - a factsheet for parents and carers

 - Making new friends.
 Meeting and working with other people encourages friendships and builds social skills.

-You can also contact the Department of Families, Housing, Community Services and Indigenous Affairs.
+You can also contact the Department of Social Services.

 Phone 1300 653 227